niraljp/getting-started/en/accounts/campfire.md

 Add a Campfire Account to your Sameroom Account
 ---

-####To add a Campfire team to your Sameroom account follow these steps.
+####To add a Campfire team to your Sameroom account follow these steps:

 #####Go to your <a href="https://sameroom.io/accounts/" target="_blank">accounts</a> page